marc-pan/kg-cicada/docs/resumes/Personal_Resume_EN_new.md

 - RabbitMQ events optimization in consumer side

 #### IBM High-Performance Distributed Computing Cluster
+**Summary**
+Spectrum Symphony, Spectrum Conductor, Watson Machine Learning-Accelerating are global famous distributed computing cluster product.
+They have been used by global Top 10 Financial Industry, such as JP Morgan, Morgan Stanley, CitiGroup, Credit Suisse Group, etc. The cluster scale size is from 100+ nodes to 100000+ nodes.
-**Product List** Spectrum Symphony, Spectrum Conductor, Watson Machine Learning-Accelerating **Release cycle** Traditional waterfall model, 3~4 months per major release **Development cycle** Lead 10 person team to conducted and delivered each major release focusing on feature test, system test, performance test, quality analysis, etc.
+**Release cycle** Traditional waterfall model, 3~4 months per major release **Development cycle** Led 10 person team to conducted and delivered each major release focusing on feature test, system test, performance test, quality analysis, etc.
 The related-to test areas have following items, but not limited
 - Test goal and strategy
 - Feature requirement analysis and test plan